monitron/node-insteon/README.md

 How to Use
 ----------
-After installing, edit the example.js file to use the correct port.
+After installing, edit the example.js file to use the correct port (or don't; the PLM module will look for it).
 Then run by:

     node node_modules/insteon/examples/example.js